VimalVikash-Sigamani/Globox-A-B-Testing/README.md

    JOIN groups grp
 		   ON CTE2.id = grp.uid;
    ```
+### Other Insights
+- Disturbation of amount spent.
+- Relationship between the test metrics (conversion rate and average amount spent) and the user’s device.
+- Relationship between the test metrics (conversion rate and average amount spent) and the user’s gender.
+- Novelty effects

 ### Statistical Analysis
 We measured below two key metrices and Hypothesis testing is done on these metrices to determine the outcome of A/B testing.